oushujun/EDTA/README.md

 ## Benchmarking
-If you got a TE library and want to compare it's annotation performance to other methods, you can:
+If you developed a new TE method/got a TE library and want to compare it's annotation performance to the methods we have tested, you can:

 1.annotate the rice genome with your test library: